meech-ward/Javascript-For-iOS-Developers/README.md

 The second of these two examples, known as a fat arrow function, is the prefered way of declaring an anonymous function.

-Both Swift and Javascript have higher order functions, functions that accept another function as a parameter.
+Both Swift and Javascript allow higher order functions, functions that accept another function as a parameter.
 This is where we most commonly see uses of anonymous functions.
 Here's an example of using map on an array of numbers in both languages:

 *Swift:*